 - Playful and energetic - Your Mini Aussiedoodle won’t end up a couch potato!
 They love to run around and do things - they never tire of playing, and their antics will always entertain you.

 - Hypoallergenic - Good news for allergy sufferers!
-Because of their Poodle lineage, Mini Aussiedoodles may aggravate allergies less than some breeds.
-Just keep in mind that no dog is entirely hypoallergenic.
+Because of their Poodle genetics, Mini Aussiedoodles may cause fewer allergy problems than some breeds.
+Just remember that no dog is entirely hypoallergenic.
 If someone in your home has allergy concerns, please consult your doctor before adopting a puppy.

 - Personable - Mini Aussiedoodles tend to like everyone and are friendly towards strangers.
 More than anything they love attention from their human families.